-Dr Warwick Vale - Treasurer (EVA Nominee)
+Dr Warwick Vale - President (EVA Nominee)

 Warwick is an experienced equine practitioner who has practised in the Northern Suburbs of Perth for over 30 years.
 He has held numerous positions on the Equine Veterinarians Australia executive, including President, and during this time was involved in issues such as Hendra, Equine Influenza, Racing Licensing and governance change.
 He is an ex-Chairman and Director of Equestrian Australia.
-He currently owns and manages a 5 vet equine hospital and has previously owned mixed and small animal based practices.
+He currently owns and manages a five vet equine hospital and has previously owned mixed and small animal based practices.
 Warwick is an AVA Fellow.

-Dr Bronwyn Orr - Director
+Dr Bronwyn Orr - Vice President

 Bronwyn is a recent graduate passionate about animal welfare and the veterinary progression.
 She received her veterinary degree from James Cook University in 2013, and has gone on to obtain a Master of Science degree and Membership with the Australian and New Zealand College of Veterinary Scientists.
 She has previously worked in general practice, government and animal welfare policy.
 She is currently completing a PhD through the University of Sydney and works in private practice, government and teaching.

-Dr Nicholas Sangster - Director
+Dr Nicholas Sangster - Treasurer